-Read each sentence carefully and consider how often the sentence applies to you, according to the chart below.
+To complete, read each sentence carefully and consider if it applies to you.
+On the line in front of each statement, indicate how often the sentence applies to you, according to the chart below.
 Please respond to all questions.

 1 2 3 Never applies to me.
 Sometimes applies to me.
 Often applies to me.